Store Strandstræde 7: Peder Amunsen

+Johan Dithlev Birch

 The property was home to 13 residents in three households at the 1834 census.
 Johan Dithlev Birch (1778-1850), a master goldsmith, resided in the building with his three children (aged 11 to 18), a housekeeper and a maid.
 Niels Jørgensen, a courier at the Finance Department, resided in the building with his three children (aged five to 14) and a housekeeper.
 Frederich Christian Amundsen, a customs officer, resided alone in the third apartment.

 Birch's property was home to 11 residents in three households in 1840.
-Birch occupied both the ground floor and the first floor of the building in 1840.
+Birch occupied both the ground floor and the first floor of the building at that time.
 He lived there with two of his children and one maid.
 Niels Jørgensen, a police officer, resided on the second floor with his three children (aged 11 to 20), his sister-in-law Sophie Magdalene Lytzen and one maid.
 Frederik Christian Amundsen was still residing alone on the third floor.

 The property was home to 16 residents in five households at the 1845 census.
 The 67-year-old Birch was now resident on the second floor with the lodger Frederich de Conich and one maid.
 Gudrun Johnsen, a 48-year-old unmarried restaurateur, resided on the ground floor with her 18-year-old niece Mandfrede Asgrimsen, the 24-year-old short-term visitor from Trondheim Marie Wraamann and the 30-year-old seamstress Rosa Magnusen.
 Jón Hjaltalin, an army surgeon associated the 5th Battalion, resided on the first floor with his wife Karen Jacobine Hjaltelin and one maid.
 Frederich Christian Amunsen resided in the building with his 22-year-old nephew by the same name (baker).
 Christian Andersen, a master tobacco binder (tobaksbindermester), resided in the building with his wife Caroline Magrethe Andersen, their one-year-old son and one maid.